a9311072/SideProjects/aspnet_mvc5_generic_crud/README.md

 Test Account: admin@aspnet.com
 Test Password: P@ssw0rd

-The generic crud pattern, the propose is inject the different objects to CRUD view settings.
+The generic crud pattern, the purpose is injecting the different objects to CRUD view settings.
 The demo path as below,

 Services: